 Assess your inventory levels

-In advice published by the Institution for Engineering and Technology, Tim Lawrence, supply chain expert at PA Consulting, recommends companies look at their inventories as a top priority:
+In advice published by the Institution for Engineering and Technology back in 2020, Tim Lawrence, supply chain expert at PA Consulting, recommended companies look at their inventories as a top priority:

 “In the short term, companies should immediately review their inventory levels and policies and ask suppliers to do the same.
 They should then work with those suppliers to identify the scale and timing of their exposure within the supply chain, including effects that may be hidden.”